 As previously mentioned, PointsBet sports betting offers a type of bet called points betting.
-Points betting is a unique type of sports betting that is based on variables instead of fixed outcomes.
+Points betting is a unique type of Online Sports Betting in NJ that is based on variables instead of fixed outcomes.
 This means that your potential winnings or losses from a bet aren’t fixed and remain variable up until the game, match, or event, is completely finished.

 Here are a few examples of how points betting works:

 - If your bet wins by one point, you will win 1 times your initial bet amount.

 - If your bet wins by 2 points, you will win 2 times your initial bet amount.